vldF/libsl-extractor/readme.md

 5. Add your analysis stage to the test pipeline.
 You can do it in file [TestPlatform](src/test/kotlin/TestPlatform.kt), in function `runForDir`.

+## Tests
+The testdata (files to be compiled and used in tests) are located [here](testData).
+You can add new packages like existing ones.
+Also, you can add any dependency to gradle (see [build.gradle.kts](testData/build.gradle.kts)) and use it as a testdata.

+After the new testdata was added, you should add test-function to [Tests.kt](src/test/kotlin/Tests.kt).
+You read this file for examples.

 ## Examples of APIs usage
 The main APIs are [kfg](https://github.com/vorpal-research/kfg) and [LibSL Parser Api](https://github.com/vldf/libsl).
 The first one provides API to work with JVM bytecode.
 The second one provides API to work with LibSL code: